Dhanashri-Patil26/Sales-Insights-AtliQ-Hardware/README.md

 AtliQ Hardware is presented in the learning case study as an India-based company that supplies computer hardware and peripherals across different markets.

-As the business grows, the Sales Director needs a better way to monitor sales performance.
-Sales information is spread across different markets, reporting involves manual work, and it can be difficult to compare sales performance from one place.
+As the business grows, the Sales Director needs a better way to understand sales performance.
+Sales information is spread across different markets, and reporting involves manual data gathering.

-The main challenges addressed in this project are:

-* Sales information is fragmented across different markets.
+This makes it difficult to get a clear and consistent view of:

-* Comparing market and customer performance is difficult.
+* Sales performance
-* Product-level sales performance is not easily visible.
+* Market performance
-* Reporting requires manual data gathering and consolidation.
-* Revenue, sales quantity and profitability need to be analyzed together.
-* Profit-margin performance needs better visibility.
+* Customer performance
-* Data contains quality issues such as blank markets and zero/negative sales values.
-* Transactions contain both INR and USD currency values.
-* Year-over-year performance comparison is required.
+* Product performance
-* A centralized interactive report is needed for easier analysis.
+* Revenue trends
+* Profitability

 ### Business Need

-The project aims to provide an interactive Power BI report that helps users:
+The project aims to create an interactive Power BI report that helps users:

-* Monitor overall sales performance.
+* Monitor sales performance
-* Compare different markets.
+* Compare market performance
-* Analyze customer and product performance.
+* Analyze customers and products
-* Understand revenue and profitability trends.
+* Understand revenue and profitability trends
-* Compare current performance with the previous year.
+* Compare current performance with the previous year
-* Analyze performance against a selected profit target.
+* Compare profit margin with a selected target
-* Understand zone-level performance.
+* Analyze zone-level performance
-* Reduce manual reporting effort.
+* Reduce manual reporting effort
-* Support data-driven decision-making.

 ---

 # 🎯 Project Objectives

-The main objectives of the project are:
+The main objectives of this project are:

 1. Explore and understand the available sales data.
-2. Analyze customers, products, markets, transactions, currencies and dates using MySQL.
+2. Analyze customers, products, markets, transactions and dates using MySQL.
 3. Identify data-quality issues in the source data.
 4. Clean and transform the data using Power Query.
-5. Convert USD transactions into INR using the case-study conversion assumption.
+5. Convert USD transactions into INR using the case-study assumption.
 6. Build a structured, star-schema-oriented data model.
-7. Create reusable DAX measures for sales, revenue, profitability and contribution analysis.
+7. Create reusable DAX measures for sales and profitability analysis.
 8. Perform year-over-year analysis.
 9. Create profit-target analysis.
-10. Develop an interactive four-page Power BI report.
+10. Build an interactive four-page Power BI report.
 11. Present the analysis in a simple and business-friendly format.

 ---

 # 🧭 Project Planning

-The project planning follows an AIMS Grid approach.
+The project planning follows the **AIMS Grid approach** used in the learning case study.

 ### Purpose

-To create a centralized sales analysis report that makes important sales and profitability information easier to understand and explore.
+Create a centralized sales analysis report that makes sales and profitability information easier to understand and explore.

 ### Stakeholders